Submitting Expense Reports and Payment Requests

 Fees for services performed by UA faculty, staff and students are generally paid through the payroll system.
 These individuals are classified as employees rather than independent contractors.
 Refer to the Payroll Services website for detailed instructions.

-An independent contractor (IC) form may be required.
 The IC Form is used by a department to request approval to pay an individual for services outside of the payroll system.
-The IC Form must be completed and submitted to the UA Tax Office prior to an individual performing any services for which a fee payment is expected, including guest speaker fees.
+The IC Form must be submitted to the UA Tax Office and approved prior to an individual performing any services for which a fee payment is expected, including guest speaker fees.
 Refer to the Tax Office website for more information.

 A Professional Service Agreement may be required.
 Refer to the Contract Management website for more information.